-These data show that scaup have continued to breed in the project area, preconstruction, during construction, and post-construction.
+Scaup have continued to breed in the project area, pre-construction, during construction, and post-construction.

 Australian coot

 Australian coot appears to be one of the most prolific species breeding at the western end of Lake Rotoiti.
 In the 2005-2006 breeding season, 47 young were recorded between October and March.
 During the 2006-2007 breeding season, 64 juveniles were recorded between December and April.